hirako2000/hirako-starter-kit/README.md

-npm install # this will take a while depending on your internet bandwith cp .env.example .env npm start # Your default browser will open and load the root page
+npm install # this will take a while depending on your internet bandwith cp .env.example .env npm start # Your default browser will open and load the root page npm run start:dev # Same, but for dev, auto refresh on saving code change
 ```

 ## Design Philosophy